JCCPort/PulsedNMR/ExperimentalOverlook.md

  echo is plotted as a function of changing the delay time 2Tau.
 Not yet sure how T<sub>2</sub> is calculated from this plot.
 Most accurate way to measure the amplitude is by fitting a curve, it seems that the echo is an exponential rise and fall, check this.
+The function echo_fits returns T<sub>1</sub> from the envelope function.

 - Single pulse experiments.
 The FID of protons is dependent on their environment.
 Consider a molecule with multiple atoms, the protons in